shrikanthkr/ember-ace/README.md

 #### Core
  - `value`: the string value of the editor
- - `update(newValue)`: an action triggered when the value of the editor changes
+ - `update(event, newValue)`: an action triggered when the value of the editor changes
  - `ready(editor)`: an action triggered when the Ace `Editor` is instantiated

 #### Configuration